heubeck/techsummit23-codingchallenges/4_JavaScript_Minimalist/README.md

 <light word>|<weight>
 ```

-It is forbidden to use any third party dependencies.
+It is disallowed to use any third party dependencies.
 This is why no package management is given.
 Everything natively
 supported by the node version described in the [.nvmrc](.nvmrc) is allowed to use.

 ## Implementation